kohlschutter/junixsocket/src/site/markdown/dependency.md

  * (optionally, if you have a custom architecture) junixsocket-native-custom-2.5.2.jar

 Use the following connection properties (along with `user`, `password`, and other properties you may have).

-There are currently three distinct ways (socket factories) how to configure the connection to your database:
+There are currently three distinct ways (socket factories) how to configure the connection to your
+database:

  1. **org.newsclub.net.unix.AFUNIXSocketFactory$FactoryArg**

     You provide the socket path via the `socketFactoryArg` JDBC property.

+    > *NOTE*    This is the recommended way for graphical database applications.

     The connection hostname must be set to "localhost", any other value will not work.